Help desk

 On-premise help desk software operates from the customer's server infrastructure, granting them full control over their data and IT environment.
 This level of control is particularly valuable for businesses with stringent security or privacy requirements as you maintain complete control over data.

-While they can take time to set up, on-premise help desk solutions can be customized and tailored to your preferred style of customer experience.
+While they can take time to set up, on-premise help desk solutions can be customized and tailored to your preferred customer experience style.

 On-premise help desk software requires a significant upfront investment in hardware and IT resources.
 They also require a dedicated IT team to manage the infrastructure and keep the software running smoothly.